mysociety/theyworkforyou/README.md

 ## What is TheyWorkForYou.com anyway?

 Everything MPs say in the UK's House of Commons is recorded in a document called Hansard.
-TheyWorkForYou.com helps make sense of this vital democratic resource and, crucially, allows you to add your own annotations and links to theofficial transcripts of Parliament.
+TheyWorkForYou.com helps make sense of this vital democratic resource and, crucially, allows you to add your own annotations and links to the official transcripts of Parliament.

 ## How on earth do I use this code?